KCL-BMEIS/KCL-DGX-cluster-documentation/DGX_fair_use_guidelines.md

 The entire cluster runs on a single storage system.
 If too many processes are trying to read and write from the disk at once then the system will slow down for everyone.
 Try to optimise your code to avoid repeated reads from the same file.
-Some modules / data loaders will allow you to explicitly cache data in memory.
+Some modules / data loaders will allow you to explicitly cache data in memory (but may use up CPU memory, so monitor this).

 This is where we enter slightly controversial territory.
 Some sysadmins have observed that VScode and possibly Pycharm spawn hundreds of background processes, some of which are constantly checking the filesystem for changes.
 It has been